 The basic financial structure of the Airport facilities has been very consistent over the past 35 years, with the residual based Airline Operating Agreement (AOA) that has been in effect since 1984, and modified periodically.
-The AOA and airline leases were extended through negotiations with air carriers with minor changes until December 31, 2021.
+The AOA and airline leases were extended through negotiations with air carriers with minor changes until December 31, 2022.

-Despite the impacts of the pandemic, the Airport is in a strong financial position given the amount of liquidity, the declining balances of long-term debt, the strong debt service coverage and low debt burden per passenger.
-The Airport operates with sound financial decision-making, a relatively low cost structure, and a disciplined approach to financing capital needs.
+Despite the impacts of the pandemic, the Airport is in a strong financial position given the amount of liquidity, no current and long-term debt on the books, and low debt burden per passenger.
+The Airport operates with sound financial decision-making, a low cost structure, and a disciplined approach to financing capital needs.